fleschutz/PowerShell/README.md

 Mega Collection of PowerShell Scripts
 =====================================

-**Contains 500+ free and stand-alone PowerShell scripts for Linux, Mac OS, and Windows.
+**Contains 500+ free and stand-alone PowerShell scripts for Linux, macOS, and Windows.
 Useful on the command-line (CLI), for remote control via SSH, for automation (on startup/login/logoff/daily/hourly/shutdown or via AutoHotkey/Jenkins/etc.), for context menus, for voice commands (see [talk2windows](https://github.com/fleschutz/talk2windows)), or simply to learn PowerShell.
 All scripts are located in the 📂[scripts](scripts/) subfolder and support Unicode - a modern console like *Windows Terminal* is recommended.**

 **[Download](https://github.com/fleschutz/PowerShell/releases) | [PowerShell FAQ](docs/FAQ.md) | [PowerShell Cheat Sheet](docs/cheat-sheet.md) | [PowerShell Documentation](https://docs.microsoft.com/en-us/powershell)**